AndyIbanez/andyibanez-com/content/posts/error-protocol-specializations-swift.md

 ## CustomNSError

-Finally, the the [`CustomNSError`](https://developer.apple.com/documentation/foundation/customnserror) especialization provides us with properties to create a well-known `NSError` object, that has an error domain, error code, and the user info.
+Finally, the the [`CustomNSError`](https://developer.apple.com/documentation/foundation/customnserror) specialization provides us with properties to create a well-known `NSError` object, that has an error domain, error code, and the user info.
 All the properties are required, but you are provided with a default implementation for each:

 * `errorDomain`: If you worked with Objective-C, you know this one.
 It's the domain of the error, in reverse DNS notation.
 * `errorCode`: An error code, as an int.